 - There are several changes to the installation procedure, and some libraries, such as SCSQAUTH, have increased significantly in size.
-This is described in the MQSeries for MVS/ESA Program Directory. - You can use your existing page sets, log data sets, object definitions, and initialization input data sets. - The connection names for channels can be up to 48 characters long.
+This is described in the MQSeries for MVS/ESA Program Directory. - The connection names for channels can be up to 48 characters long.
 The data format in SYSTEM.CHANNEL.SYNCQ will be updated to accommodate this change automatically.
-Create new system channel objects SYSTEM.DEF.SVRCONN and SYSTEM.DEF.CLNTCONN as described in "Task 8: Customize the initialization input data sets" on page 48. - Ensure that your CSQINP2 initialization input data set has DEFINE commands for the storage classes SYSTEMST, DEFAULT, REMOTE, SYSTEM and NODEFINE, as in the supplied sample th1qua1.SCSQPR0C(CSQ4STGC); if not, you may get MQI calls failing with MQRC_STORAGE_CLASS_ERROR.
-Any storage classes that were being used by your queues will have non-empty storage class objects automatically created for them.

-The NODEFINE storage class is no longer allocated automatically.
-It must be defined explicitly, as in the supplied sample th1qua1.SCSQPROC(CSQ4STGC).

-Change the STEPLIB DD statements in all JCL used for started task procedures and utility jobs to reflect the new library organization.
+Create new system channel objects SYSTEM.DEF.SVRCONN and SYSTEM.DEF.CLNTCONN as described in "Task 8: Customize the initialization input data sets" on page 46. - Ensure that your CSQINP2 initialization input data set has DEFINE commands for the storage classes SYSTEMST, DEFAULT, REMOTE, SYSTEM and NODEFINE, as in the supplied sample thlqual.SCSQPROC(CSQ4STGC); if not, you might get MQI calls failing with MQRC_STORAGE_CLASS_ERROR.
+Any storage classes that were being used by your queues will have non-empty storage class objects automatically created for them. - The NODEFINE storage class is no longer allocated automatically.
+It must be defined explicitly, as in the supplied sample thlqual.SCSQPROC(CSQ4STGC). - Change the STEPLIB DD statements in all JCL used for started task procedures and utility jobs to reflect the new library organization.
 The MQSeries libraries required are now as follows:

-Non-authorized CICS/ESA CICS/MVS

-SCSQSNLx

-SCSQANLx SCSQANLx SCSQANLx

-SCSQCIC2

-SCSQLOAD SCSQCICS SCSQCICS

-SCSQANLx SCSQANLX SCSQANLX
+Authorized Distributed queuing Non-authorized CICS/ESA CICS/MVS SCSQANLx SCSQANLX SCSQANLx SCSQANLx SCSQSNLx SCSQANLx SCSQAUTH SCSQMVRy SCSQAUTH SCSQLOAD SCSQCICS SCSQCIC2 SCSQCICS